 The Company's generating plant, two of its eight transformer substations, office building, hurricane centre, warehouse, fuel tanks and garage are all located on approximately 44.3 acres of land owned by the Company and located on North Sound Road, Grand Cayman.
-The Company owns six additional transformer substation sites, located on approximately seven acres of land.
+The Company owns six additional transformer substation sites, located on approximately seven acres of land also on Grand Cayman.